 NOTE: The percentage of cells labeled varies with different constructs, but usually 20-60% of neutrophils are expected to express the construct.
 Lower percentages usually predict more screening at the adult stage.
 It is a good practice to also verify correct localization of the receptor at the membrane, with a higher-resolution imaging approach, in a sample of these embryos before growing the fish.

-Grow positive larvae20.
+Grow positive larvae following standard husbandry practices20.
 These represent the F0 generation.

 At 3 months of age, screen F0 fish for founders.
-Cross individual fish with a non-transgenic wild type and screen their offspring at 3 dpf for the expression of the receptor.
+Cross individual fish with a non-transgenic wild type and screen their offspring at 3 dpf for the expression of the receptor by viewing under the dissecting scope.
 Depending on the transgenesis success, which varies with each construct, observe a percentage of positive offspring in a subset of the crosses.

 NOTE: For good transgenesis, about a third to a half of adults will give positive offspring.
 The percentage of offspring that is positive in a clutch varies with the copy number of transgenes inserted and, can be between 10-60%.
 It is helpful to keep track of mendelian ratios within the clutches to identify single insertion transgenics (these are more easily identified in F2 clutches by looking for a 50% ratio of positive larvae)20.